R-Type-Epitech2025/R-Type/README.md

 # Server

-Using [Qt with QObject](https://doc.qt.io/qt-5/qobject.html) the server receive the client inputs and treat the data in his different systems and re-send the actualized sprite.
+Using [Qt5 with QObject](https://doc.qt.io/qt-5/qobject.html) the server receive the client inputs and treat the data in his different systems and re-send the actualized sprite.

 ```for exemple a Qt message will be sent if you click on down_key on the keyboard. this same msg will be received by the server```